jacobrogers603/mark_my_words/to-do.md

 - profile bio
 - https://ui.shadcn.com/docs/components/hover-card use for profile

+## Images

+Be able to manage and have images in your notes

 ## search

 ability to search for notes, words in notes, and other users, search results page to do, no drop down, i don't wanna